Schedule Your Free Consultation

 The answer is determined by the Florida statute of limitations for car accidents, which is a rule that can make or break your ability to recover compensation.
 If you miss the time limit for filing a claim, your case could be thrown out, no matter how strong it is.
 At Maranatha Law, we don’t want you to lose your chance at justice because of a missed deadline.

-Below, we’ll break down everything you need to know about the Florida statute of limitations for car accident cases, including injury claims, wrongful death cases, and why it’s so important to act quickly.
+Below, we’ll break down everything you need to know about the Florida statute of limitations for auto accident cases, including injury claims, wrongful death cases, and why it’s so important to act quickly.

 Time is Not on Your Side